RussOakham/wanderlust-recipes/testing.md

 <summary>Users</summary>

 * **\(US011\)** - As a user, I want to be able to register with the site, so I can upload and edit recipes, plus save my favourite recipes.
-   - Users can register as user profile via the 'registration' page, which informs users of required username and password formatting.
+   - Users can register as user profile via the 'registration' page, which informs users of the required username and password formatting.
-* **\(US012\)** - As a registered user, I want to be able to login to my account, so I can access and edit my recipes, and find my favourite recipes.
+* **\(US012\)** - As a registered user, I want to be able to log in to my account, so I can access and edit my recipes, and find my favourite recipes.
-   - Users with registered accounts, can login to their account via the 'Login' page, using their registered username and password.
+   - Users with registered accounts can log in to their account via the 'Login' page, using their registered username and password.
 * **\(US013\)** - As a registered user, I want to be able to submit ratings and reviews for recipes submitted by other users.
    - Logged in users can submit star ratings for recipes via viewing the recipe detail pages.
 If you have previously rated a recipe, your previous rating score will display.
 </details>